-Y{it} is the outcome of interest, including the R&D intensity, investment rate, and labor productivity of the manufacturing business of firm i in year t. $POST{it} = 1$ if manufacturing firm i has entered the real estate sector in year t, and $POST{it} = 0$ otherwise.
-X_k^i are dummies indicating the initial conditions of firm i, including exporting status, size class, two-digit industry, and five quantiles of age at 1997.
+$Y{it}$ is the outcome of interest, including the R&D intensity, investment rate, and labor productivity of the manufacturing business of firm i in year t. $POST{it} = 1$ if manufacturing firm i has entered the real estate sector in year t, and $POST{it} = 0$ otherwise. $X_k^i$ are dummies indicating the initial conditions of firm i, including exporting status, size class, two-digit industry, and five quantiles of age at 1997.
 They are used to control for group-year fixed effects.
-Local wages and ROA are also added as controls in $controls{it}$. η{kt} is the group-year fixed effects, which control for average performance of initial control group k at year t. β is the key coefficient of interest, measuring the average change of firm i's manufacturing production following its entry into the real estate sector.
+Local wages and ROA are also added as controls in controlsit. $\eta{kt}$ is the group-year fixed effects, which control for average performance of initial control group k at year t. $\beta$ is the key coefficient of interest, measuring the average change of firm i's manufacturing production following its entry into the real estate sector.
 This sample includes the manufacturing firms in the AIS from 1997 to 2010.
-I identify $POST{it}$ through observing manufacturing firms holding shares of a newly established real estate development company in the ERD data19.
+I identify POSTit through observing manufacturing firms holding shares of a newly established real estate development company in the ERD data.

-17Following the literature, I normalize R&D expenditure and investment by lagged fixed asset value on the firm balance sheet; labor productivity is computed as log value added per worker
+&lt;sup>17Following the literature, I normalize R&D expenditure and investment by lagged fixed asset value on the firm balance sheet; labor productivity is computed as log value added per worker

-18The total number of firms is smaller because I am only able to collect house prices in 96 cities.
+&lt;sup>18The total number of firms is smaller because I am only able to collect house prices in 96 cities.